daniel-ob/baskets/README.md

 This project has been developed to meet a real need for a local association.

-The aforementioned association centralises orders for several local food producers.
+The aforementioned association centralizes orders for several local food producers.
 Thus, food baskets are delivered regularly to users.

 Before the deployment of this application, administrators got orders from users via SMS or email.